 It is Departmental policy that the Principal be informed in writing of any students who require medication during school hours.
-All medications are to be brought to the administration office.
+All medications are to be brought to the school office.
 Medication cannot be stored on school premises without your written authority and provided in the original packaging they are dispensed in stating:

-- > Students name
+- Students name

-- ➤ The required dosage
+- The required dosage

-- Information required for the medication to be administered.
+- Information required for the medication to be administered

 Please contact the school to let us know about your child's needs and obtain a copy of the required forms.
+This form can also be found under Notes on our website called "Parent Request for Medication".